 For brunettes who don't want to go the high-contrast route with blonde highlights, there's always copper or auburn streaks.

 Matt Rez is an expert colorist at Mèche in Los Angeles.
 His is another Instagram feed we classify as a "must-follow."
 He excels at creating gorgeous balayage hair color, and while there were many images we could have included, we chose this one since it demonstrates one of the best things about balayage hair—its effortlessness.
-This photo was taken after four months of grow-out, yet the color still looks perfectly blended.
 That's just another reason we love balayage hair so much.
 It's incredibly low maintenance.